Reading for Change Book Club, Session 3:

 ✨ BYOB and snacks!

-✨ Book order info: Special-order a book you’d like to use or place a hold by emailing us at info@mermaidbooksct.com before the event, to give us time to prepare for you.
+✨ Book order info: If you don’t have a book you’d like to use, no problem!
+You can special-order one to pick up before class, or place a hold, by emailing us at info@mermaidbooksct.com.

 Mermaid Crafts: